 Factory defaults have been provided in the event of failure of outdoor air thermistor and/or coil thermistor.

-If the OAT sensor should fail, low ambient cooling will not be allowed and the one-minute outdoor fan off delay will not occur.
-Defrost will be initiated based on coil temperature and time.
+If the OAT sensor should fail, low ambient cooling will not be allowed, and the one minute outdoor fan off delay will not occur.

 If the OCT sensor should fail, low ambient cooling will not be allowed.
-Defrost will occur at each time interval during heating operation, but will terminate after 5 minutes.